httpwg/wg-materials/ietf101/minutes.md

   - opposed to geolocation because don't understand how to control that info.

 - Eric
-  - considition 3 cuts in 2 directions.
+  - consideration 3 cuts in 2 directions.
 If you can store cookies and javascript, can already shove this data in a cookie!
 If you can do that, why do we need the header?
   - only difference is for first hit

 - ?